Fork me on GitHub

 This guide demonstrates how to add labels to enrolled server resources.
 However, you can follow similar steps to add labels to other types of resources.

-The labels you assign to resources can be static labels or dynamic labels.
+The labels you assign to resources can be static labels, dynamic labels, or resource-based labels.

 • Static labels are hardcoded in the Teleport configuration file and don't change while the teleport process is running.
 For example, you might use a static label to identify the resources in a staging or production environment.